chinmaydalvi/rick-and-morty-characters/README.md

 # rick-and-morty-characters

-React js application developed to display all charcters in Rick and Morty Show.
+React js application developed to display charcters in Rick and Morty Show.
 To know more about Rick & morty show refer the link https://en.wikipedia.org/wiki/Rick_and_Morty

 IMDB Rating -  **9.2/10** (Over 3 Lakhs votes)